 This phase can sometimes be the hardest decision you could make as a business owner.
 Make sure the name of your brand speaks to what it is you do.
 Having something clever, or just plain identifiable makes the biggest difference to your consumers.
 People want quality for less so try to think in that sense.

 "Less is More" is a great expression to live by when developing a brand name.

-Don’t be offense by developing your brand to solely bash another brand’s product, service, or purpose.
+Don’t be offended by developing your brand to solely bash another brand’s product, service, or purpose.
 Doing so severely effects the public’s opinion of your brand directly.
-This mistake is probably more along the lines of common sense but some new business owners are too competitive which leads to short comings down the line.
+This mistake is probably more along the lines of common sense but some new business owners are too competitive which leads to shortcomings down the line.
 Businesses who are offensive with their branding just don’t last as long.

 Where’s The Connection?